TOAST-DOCS/EasyMaker/en/console-guide.md

 - **Operation**
     - **Go to TensorBoard** : TensorBoard, where you can check the statistical information of training, opens in a new browser window.<br/>
     For how to leave a TensorBoard log, refer to [Appendix > 5.
-Saving Indicator Logs for TensorBoard Utilization](./console-guide/#5).
+Store Indicator Logs for TensorBoard Usage](./console-guide/#5-store-indicator-logs-for-tensorboard-usage).
 TensorBoard can only be accessed by users logged into the console.
     - **Stop training** : You can stop training in progress.

 - **Hyperparameters** : You can check the hyperparameter values set for training on **the hyperparameter** tab of the detailed screen displayed when selecting training.